 - Make Money at Home as a Transcriber

 As I gained experience and got more and more clients, I streamlined my proofreading method so I could work more efficiently.
 Eventually, proofreading became my primary source of income.
 My friends and family took notice and started asking me how I built my business.
-In November 2014, my blog, Proofread Anywhere, was born.
-Three months later, version 1 of my flagship training program, Transcript Proofreading: Theory and Practice™, launched.
+I released Proofread Anywhere, and then later, Transcript Proofreading: Theory and Practice™, launched.

 People (specifically bloggers and other business owners) are looking for passionate, detail-oriented proofreaders.
 Whenever words get put into print, they need to be proofread for accuracy.
 Someone can write a blog post or a resume (or anything, really) and read over it themselves, but they already know what they put on the page.